oddlama/embedded-devices/embedded-devices/README.md

 **WARNING: This crate is currently in experimental state, so anything may change at any time.**

 Welcome to the embedded-devices project!
 Here you'll find a collection of drivers for a variety of different embedded sensors and devices, all of which are built with this framework which facilitates building drivers for register based devices.
-These drivers are designed for `async` use but also support synchronous contexts via a feature switch.
-Our goal is to provide feature-complete, up-to-date drivers with an ergonomic interface, catering both to high-level device functions and low-level register access.
+These drivers are designed for both `async` and synchronous contexts via a feature switch.
+The goal of this library is to provide type-safe access to all registers of each device while also providing an ergonomic high-level interface for frequent usage scenarios.
 Please refer to the list below for supported devices.

 The ecosystem of embedded-rust device drivers seems quite fragmented, consisting both of high quality implementations but also of several incomplete or outdated drivers, where only a few have first-class async support.
 This renders them hard (or even impossible) to use in embedded frameworks like [embassy](https://github.com/embassy-rs/embassy), which in my opinion would benefit from having access to more ready-to-use async drivers with frequently updated dependencies.

 For the time being, this crate should serve as a proof-of-concept.
 It shows how sensor and device drivers can benefit from a common framework, allowing new drivers to be added with ease in order to streamline future collaborative efforts and solve some of the aforementioned issues.
 The main component of our framework is [embedded-registers](./embedded-registers) which provides an ergonomic solution to defining and interfacing with device registers over I2C/SPI.

 ## Examples